pgcentralfoundation/pgrx/cargo-pgrx/README.md

 As new versions of `pgrx` are released, you'll want to make sure you run this command again to update it.
 You should also reinstall `cargo-pgrx` whenever you update `rustc` so that the same compiler is used to build `cargo-pgrx` and your Postgres extensions.
 You can force `cargo` to reinstall an existing crate by passing `--force`.

+Note that some of the features of PGRX involve compiling C code, including `cargo pgrx init`, and as such you will also need a toolchain for doing so and potentially must provide various libraries.
+Normally, Rust requires a C toolchain anyways, but it does not require e.g. pkg-config.

 ## Usage

 ```console